Function of lungs

 Post discharge recovery

-The patient will continue to receive outpatient physical therapy at the rehab center five days a week for 12 weeks after discharge.
-Blood work, chest X-rays will be performed weekly, and the patient will be seen at the post-lung transplant clinic.
+The patient will continue to receive outpatient physical therapy at the rehab center five days a week immediately after discharge.
+Weekly blood work and chest X-rays will be performed prior to being seen at the post-lung transplant clinic.
 Adjustments to the dosing of immunosuppression medications will be made during this time depending on the blood levels of these medications.

 You will continue to attend the Lung transplant pulmonary rehab at the rehab center five days a week for 12 weeks after your discharge.
 Your progress in the rehab center will be very closely monitored by the rehab experts and will be shared with the lung transplant team.
 This rehab is very essential in the success of your lung transplantation.